 Who are we?

-We are one of the four Non-Academic Misconduct Units at Queen’s.
-You’ll find the others in Residence, Athletics & Recreation, and the Alma Mater Society (AMS).
+We are one of the four Non-Academic Misconduct (NAM) Units at Queen’s.
+You will find the others in Residence, Athletics & Recreation, and the Alma Mater Society (AMS).

-A big part of what we do is manage and investigate cases of Category 2 misconduct, which are the more serious kinds of non-academic misconduct and include cases of sexual violence under the Queen’s University Policy on Sexual Violence Involving Students.
+A large role that we play is managing and investigating cases of Category 2 NAM.
+These are the more serious kinds of NAM and include cases under the Student Code of Conduct (the Code), the Policy on Sexual Misconduct and Sexual Violence Involving Students, and the Harassment and Discrimination Prevention and Response Policy.

-We also proactively engage students by helping them reflect on their conduct, and providing them with resources and opportunities that will support them in being positive members of the Queen’s and Kingston communities.
+We proactively engage students by encouraging them to reflect on their conduct and values, and provide them with resources and opportunities that will support them in being positive members of the Queen’s and Kingston communities.

-• a Formal Resolution, where the decision on responsibility is made by the Case Manager when an Informal Resolution cannot be reached or is not appropriate.
+- A Formal Resolution, where the decision on responsibility and appropriate sanctions is made by the Case Manager and can then be appealed.

 Student Code of Conduct

-The Student Code of Conduct is where you will find information about the Non-Academic Misconduct (NAM) System, such as what constitutes a NAM violation and possible outcomes or sanctions.
+The Code is where you can find information about the Non-Academic Misconduct system, such as what constitutes a NAM violation and possible outcomes and sanctions.

 What is the Code?